-A provider who is not an in-network provider and does not appear in the directory for your plan, or a specialty dentist that is seen without a referral.
+A provider who is not a contracting dental provider and does not appear in the directory for your plan.

 Physician

 A skilled health professional trained and licensed to practice medicine under the laws of the state where they practice, specifically, doctors of medicine or osteopathy.